• Sat. Mar 29th, 2025

 Sundays and the first Saturday of the month:

-Next to Baptistery there is a monumental construction of Santa Maria del Fiore.
+Next to the Baptistery is a monumental construction of Santa Maria del Fiore.

-In 1294 erection of the building started according to the project of the architect Santa Reparata.
-Such famous masters as Giotto, Pizano and Alenti participated in building of the Temple.
+The building’s erection started in 1294, according to the project of the architect Santa Reparata.
+Famous masters such as Giotto, Pizano, and Alenti participated in building the Temple.

-Only in 1434 Santa Maria del Fiore Temple was finished, right after 140 years from the beginning of construction date.
-It became biggest cathedral in Europe.
+Only in 1434, 140 years after the beginning of construction, was Santa Maria del Fiore Temple finished.
+It became the biggest cathedral in Europe.

 best things to do in Florence